CTS Sustainability Policies

 Did you know that you can drop off your used batteries at our UK on-site locations to be recycled?
 Batteries that end up in landfill are a danger to the environment and can leak hazardous chemicals, running the risk of fire as well as contaminating soil and water.
 Recycling your batteries is the best way to protect the environment and give valuable materials such as zinc, lithium and nickel, used inside batteries, a new life in making other products.
 To help reduce battery waste, you can now bring your batteries to our dedicated battery collection boxes on-site for recycling.

 Supplier name: Cloud Technology Solutions Ltd. (CTS & CloudM)

-At CTS, we’ve always pushed ourselves to do more for the world around us – it’s one of the reasons we have internal boards focused on DEI, Charity and Environmental issues.
+At CTS & CloudM, we’ve always pushed ourselves to do more for the world around us – it’s one of the reasons we are a B Corp and have internal boards focused on DEI, Charity and Environmental issues.
 They act as our moral compass, always encouraging us to “do the right thing” in everything we do.